Bahrain at a Glance

 Living in Bahrain

-With a population of just over 1.2 million people, Bahrain may be a fairly small country, but it is also the fourth most densely populated sovereign state in the world.
-According to 2012 estimates, 235,000 of Bahrain’s inhabitants were non-nationals.
-While workers from India, Pakistan, Bangladesh, the Philippines, and Sri Lanka make up the biggest foreign communities living in Bahrain, the international workforce in skilled occupations you’ll meet during your life in Bahrain is pretty diverse, coming from all corners of the world.
+With a population of just over 1.3 million people, Bahrain may be a fairly small country, but it is also the fourth most densely populated sovereign state in the world.
+According to 2013 estimates, 55% of Bahrain’s inhabitants were non-nationals.
+While workers from India, Pakistan, Bangladesh, the Philippines, and Sri Lanka make up the biggest visa carrying foreign communities living in Bahrain, the international workforce in skilled occupations you’ll meet during your life in Bahrain is pretty diverse, coming from all corners of the world.

 Some General Aspects of Life in Bahrain

-Bahrain is a constitutional monarchy, with King Hamad bin Isa Al-Khalifa acting as chief of state since acceding to the throne in 1999.
-The head of government is Prime Minister Khalifa bin Salman Al-Kahlifa, who has been in office since 1971 and is thus the longest-serving prime minister in the world.
+Bahrain is a constitutional monarchy, with King Hamad bin Salman Isa Al-Khalifa acting as chief of state since ascending to the throne in 1999.
+The head of government is Prime Minister Khalifa bin Salman Al-Kahlifa, who has been in office since 1971 and is the longest-serving prime minister in the world.
 The legal system is a mixture of Islamic law and English common law.

 Recent political and economic reforms instigated by the King have made working and living in Bahrain a more lucrative and attractive option for foreign companies and expats.
 Bahraini women have had the right to vote and stand in elections since 2002.
 However, critical voices say that political liberalization has not gone far enough.
 It also seems to have strengthened the influence of Islamist groups in some respects.

 Islam is the official religion, but due to the high proportion of foreigners, only 70% of the population is of Islamic faith.
-The second biggest religious group is made up by the significant native Christian minority living in Bahrain (9% of the population).
+The second biggest religious group is made up by the significant Christian minority living in Bahrain (14.5% of the population).
 Bahrain’s official language is Arabic, although English is widely used.
-According to the Bahrain Economic Development Board, the quality of life in Bahrain was rated among the top 5 in the world by the HSBC expat poll in 2009.
+The quality of life in Bahrain was rated among the top 5 in the world by the HSBC expat poll in 2014.

 The People Living in Bahrain